lfbianchini/cs463_final_jupyter/README.md

 This guide explains how to correctly set up and run the Jupyter Notebook for this project on **Windows** and **macOS** using a clean Python virtual environment.
 Our aggregated and final dataset we use to train the models is `processed_dataset.csv`

+Live demo of our best performing model (RF) on https://cs463final.netlify.app/ (Backend takes a minute or two to spin up after inactivity)

 ---

 ## 📁 1.
 Requirements